 The hospital’s energetic tree planting activities won it an NHS Forest award for the ‘most trees planted for the NHS Forest’ in 2021.
 Staff and service users planted 1,000 saplings to create a coppice woodland of willow, providing a beautiful space for walks and supporting nature in nearby wetland areas.

-Top photo: Guild in Bloom at Guild Lodge.
+Top photo: Guild in Bloom at Guild Park.
 All rights reserved.